OrfeasZ/GrooveCaster/README.md

 --------------------------

 ### Overview
-The overview page provides a quick overview of the current status of GrooveCaster.
+The overview page provides a quick overview of the current status of GrooveCaster and your broadcast.

-Currently, there's not much information except for the status of the current broadcast.
+This dashboard also provides you with information about the currently playing song, the upcoming songs in your queue, some basic queue management functions, and a chat box which you can use to interact with your listeners.

+GrooveCaster currently only keeps track of the last 20 chat messages.

+> **Note**
-This information doesn't update automatically currently, so you will have to refresh the page to see changes.
+> Most information information doesn't update automatically currently, so you will have to refresh the page to see changes.

+### Queue Management
+The queue management page provides detailed information about the queue of your broadcast.

+From this page you can really easily manage your queue, by adding or removing songs, moving them in the queue, or directly skipping to them.

+Additionally, you are provided with the option to completely empty the queue, by clicking on the `Empty Queue` button.

+Moreover, you can load a playlist into your broadcast by clicking on the `Load Playlist` button, which will make GrooveCaster automatically load songs from that playlist (either in their normal order, or shuffled).

+If a playlist is already running, you can disable it by clicking on the `Disable` button.

+For more information about playlist management, refer to [Playlist Management](#playlist-management).

 ### Guest Management
 The guest management page provides a detailed listing of users with special guest permissions, while also allowing you to edit/delete them, add new guests, and import guests.